 With repeated use, majolica has a tendency to “craze” (form tiny lines in the glaze).
-This has no effect on the durability of the item.
-There are ways to help minimize crazing.
-Always avoid drastic temperature change.
-Ceramic has a tendency to absorb cold.
+This has no effect on the durability of the item, but there are ways to help minimize crazing.
+Always avoid drastic temperature changes.
+Pottery has a tendency to absorb cold.
 If you place hot food on a cold platter it may craze or even break.
 Running warm water over the piece before filling it with food will protect it from breaking.
 You can also place a metal spoon in your mug or teapot when pouring in hot liquid.
 The metal will absorb the heat, thus protecting your ceramics.

 Maiolica can go in the dishwasher, but we recommend hand washing.
 If you want to use your dishwasher, use the “fine china” setting or low energy.
 Be sure to load the items with enough space between them so that they won’t hit together.